Fei Yi: Early life

-Behaviour at the funeral of Xu Jing's son
+Anecdote at the funeral of Xu Jing's son

 When Xu Jing's son died, Fei Yi and Dong Yun wanted to attend the funeral so Dong Yun asked his father Dong He to help them arrange their transport.
 After Dong He provided them a small chariot with no rear covering, Dong Yun seemed reluctant to board it while Fei Yi eagerly got on board.
-When they reached their destination, they saw that Zhuge Liang and other key officials had showed up in well-decorated carriages.
+When they reached their destination, they saw that Zhuge Liang and other key officials had shown up in well-decorated carriages.
 As they dismounted the carriage, Dong Yun showed signs of embarrassment while Fei Yi appeared calm and composed.

 After they returned, Dong He asked the chariot driver and learnt that Dong Yun and Fei Yi reacted differently when they saw that their transport was of inferior design compared to others'.
-Dong He then told his son: "I always thought that you and Wenwei are on par with each other.
+Dong He then told his son: "I always wondered how you and Wenwei compare with each other.
 Now I have the answer to my question."